amygdalama/blog-source/content/tutorials/phonebook.md

 `a.py` is fairly straightforward -- we execute the `print` statement, and we see that the value of the variable `__name__` is the string `'__main__'`. `__name__` is a variable that is defined for us automatically in every Python program, and if the program was executed directly, its value is the string `'__main__'`.
 Great.

+Let's define a second script, `b.py`:

+    :::python
+    import a

-Now let's execute `b.py`:
+And execute `b.py`:

     :::console
     $ python b.py
     __name__:  a

 `b.py` is a bit less straightforward.
 Here we `import a`, which *executes the code that is inside `a.py`*.
-This also adds the variables defined in `a` to our namespace.
 I'll give a basic overview of what `import` does in the next section.

 So the value of `__name__` inside `a` in this context is the string `'a'`, rather than `'__main__'`.
 This is because the code is being executed by result of an `import` statement, rather than being executed directly.